OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/artifactory-nuget-feed.md

 ![Artifactory add permission](images/artifactory-local-nuget-add-permission.png "width=500")

-From the repository selection screen, choose the newly created repository so that it's in the **Included Repository** column and click **Ok**:
+From the repository selection screen, choose the newly created repository so that it's in the **Included Repository** column and click **OK**:

 ![Artifactory add permission repository](images/artifactory-local-nuget-add-permission-repo.png "width=500")